The Legendrian knot complement problem: The knot complement problem in general manifolds

-Many of the mentioned results rely on the classification of all Dehn surgeries in a solid torus resulting again in a solid torus by Berge \cite{B} and Gabai \cite{Ga2}.
-But in the last years also Heegaard Floer homology turned out to be a very useful tool to study such questions.
-For Example, Wang \cite{Wan} showed that there are no exotic Dehn surgeries along Seifert genus-$1$ knots in $S^3$.
-The same holds for non-trivial algebraic knots in $S^3$ by \cite{Ra1}.
-Finally, in \cite{Gai} and \cite{Ra2} it is shown that knots in $L$-space homology spheres are determined by their complements.
-In particular, knots in the Poincar\'{e} sphere are determined up to orientation preserving equivalence by the oriented homeomorphism types of their complements.
+Many of the mentioned results rely on the classification of all Dehn surgeries in a solid torus resulting again in a solid torus by Berge~\cite{B} and Gabai~\cite{Ga2}.
+But in the last years also Heegaard--Floer homology turned out to be a very useful tool to study such questions.
+For Example, Wang~\cite{Wan} showed that there are no exotic Dehn surgeries along Seifert genus-$1$ knots in $S^3$.
+The same holds for non-trivial algebraic knots in $S^3$ by~\cite{Ra1}.
+Finally, in~\cite{Gai} and~\cite{Ra2} it is shown that knots in $L$-space homology spheres are determined by their complements.
+In particular, knots in the Poincar\'{e} sphere are determined up to orientation-preserving equivalence by the oriented homeomorphism types of their complements.

-\section{The Legendrian Knot Complement Problem in general manifolds}
+\section{The Legendrian knot complement problem in general manifolds}

-As far as I know, nothing is known about this in the contact setting.
+As far as we know, nothing is known about this in the contact setting.
 The question is which results from the topological setting generalize to the contact setting and where are the differences.
-In the foregoing section I presented examples of non-equivalent knots in Lens spaces with homeomorphic exteriors.
-The first interesting question is if one can generalize this examples to the contact setting.
+In the foregoing section, we presented examples of non-equivalent knots in Lens spaces with homeomorphic exteriors.
+The first interesting question is if one can generalize these examples to the contact setting.
+For that we start with two standard neighborhoods of Legendrian knots and glue them together along their boundaries to obtain a contact lens space.
+Then the exteriors of these Legendrian knots in the lens space are contactomorphic and we will check if the Legendrian knots are equivalent.

-\begin{ex} [Non-equivalent Legendrian knots with the same complements] \\ Consider a Legendrian knot $K$ with $\operatorname{tb}(K)=n$.
+\begin{ex} [Gluing standard neighborhoods of Legendrian knots] Consider a Legendrian knot $K$ with $\operatorname{tb}(K)=n$.
 A standard neighborhood of $K$ is given by

 The surface longitude is given by $\lambda=S^1\times \{p\}$ and the contact longitude by $\lambda+n\mu$.
-Take two copies $(V_1,\xi_1)$ and $(V_2,\xi_2)$ of this standard neighborhood and glue them together along their boundaries to obtain the lens space $L(p,q)$ as follows: \\ \\ \\ \\ where $-qs-pr=1$.
-It is a standard fact that the contact structures on the solid tori fit together to a contact structure in the new lens space $L(p,q)$ if the gluing map sends the contact longitude of $V_1$ to the contact longitude of $V_2$.
-This leads to the conditions $r-qn=n$ and $s+pn=1$.
-Putting this together it follows that $q=-pn-1$.
+Take two copies $(V_1,\xi_1)$ and $(V_2,\xi_2)$ of this standard neighborhood and glue them together along their boundaries to obtain the lens space $L(p,-q)$ as follows: \\ \\ \\ \\ where $qs-pr=-1$.
+It is a standard fact that the contact structures on the solid tori fit together to a contact structure in the new lens space $L(p,-q)$ if the gluing map sends the contact longitude of $V_1$ to the contact longitude of $V_2$.
+(The contact structure will be coorientable because the gluing map is chosen to be orientation reversing.)
+This leads to the conditions $r=n_2-n_1q$ and $s=1-n_1p$.
+Putting this together it follows that $q=n_2p-1$.